 - Shoes are taken off before entering the house, for the same reason as above.

-- A plant based liquid laundry detergent is used for coloured washing, though there’s still the conventional one for whites.
+- A plant-based liquid laundry detergent is used for colored washing, though there’s still the conventional one for whites.
 I’m testing and trying different eco brands right now.

 - There will be more on green cleaning on this blog in the future.

 - For the kids we buy natural and organic bath and shampoo products.

 - Our toothpaste is natural and fluoride-free.
 There is far too much fluoride in our water already.

 - We also use bicarb soda as a tooth cleaner as well as a natural deodorant.